What Concrete Makes Worse

 Rust has crates.io, cargo, rustfmt, rust-analyzer, and a library for nearly anything.
 Zig has a package manager and a growing ecosystem.
 Concrete has a compiler and a test runner.

-This is not a design problem.
-It is a maturity problem.
+This is a maturity problem, not a design one.
 The compiler works.
 The language is real.
 But the surrounding infrastructure that makes a language livable for daily work is early.
 If you pick Concrete for a project today, you are signing up to build some of that infrastructure yourself, or to wait.

 The plan is to build all of it.
 The formatter is next after the current compiler work stabilizes.
 The LSP will follow.
 A package manager is further out.
 But plans are not tools, and I would rather be honest about what exists today than let someone discover the gaps after committing.